skip to Main Content

 Baby boomer divorces increase, complex asset division follows

-It can be sad to think of increasing divorce rates – many times a divorce means that a once-intact family unit will be no more, and that anything caught in the middle of the divorcing couple will be forced in some way to take sides.
-But it is also important to remember that a divorce presents a new beginning for two people who were in an uncomfortable and unhappy situation – whether it is baby boomers or members of another generation.
+It can be sad to think of increasing divorce rates – many times a divorce means that a once-intact family unit will be no more and that anything caught in the middle of the divorcing couple will be forced in some way to take sides.
+But it is also important to remember that divorce presents a new beginning for two people who were in an uncomfortable and unhappy situation – whether it is baby boomers or members of another generation.

 Source: U.S. News, “Financial Safeguards Needed as Senior Divorces Soar,” July 6, 2012